Self-publishing a book is easy for new authors now, but this simplicity can lead to problems.

 It gives you access to the data you need to decide which categories and keywords will help your book sales.

 Another aspect to consider is book titles.
-Is your title keyword rich and useful for retail and online user search?
+Is your title keyword-rich and useful for retail and online user searches?

 Take your time before deciding on your book title, and do your research.